-Second, the letter from Hannaford Supermarkets to the Planning Board dated November 4, 2019, states that their approval is contingent on:
+Second, the letter from Hannaford Supermarkets states that their approval is contingent on:

 Evidence that the proposed parking directly adjacent to the residential building (the "New Parking Area") will be controlled and made a part of the Durham Plaza through the full available term of the Hannaford lease 12/31/2059, with ongoing full access to the proposed residential building.
 All loading, parking and other activities related to the residential building would be serviced by the New Parking Area.